 “Words are our most inexhaustible source of magic.”

-Quoting a fictional Headmaster and Professor (D.A. for life) might seem out of place, but I found these words aptly summarized my feelings toward Harmon’s first foray into fantasy fiction.
+Quoting a fictional Headmaster and Professor might seem out of place, but I found these words aptly summarized my feelings toward Harmon’s first foray into fantasy fiction.
 There’s no purer form of magic, for a reader, than witnessing an author’s ability to captivate and connect people via the written word.
 With its powerful message and poetic prose, The Bird and The Sword is no exception to this literary phenomenon.

 Inspired by a passage in the Bible (John 1:1), this novel, unlike any I’ve read before, openly discusses the power of words.
 Early on we are told “the world is alive with words” and those words are a gift from the gods above.
 Those words are magic.
 Those words have the power to change the world.
 Not only are these sentiments proven to be true within the mystical world of Jeru, but they also hit home as a reader, a writer, and a participant in today’s frenzied political climate.